 In Visitor Mode (VM) the astronomer is physically present at the observatory during the observations.
 Each approved VM run will be allocated specific calendar nights.
 One of the programme investigators will travel to the Observatory and execute the observations.
-Visitor Mode is not offered on VISTA or APEX.
 For ESO telescopes, one night in Visitor Mode is defined to be eight hours in even Periods and ten hours in odd Periods.